bitovi/academy/src/technology-consulting/5-communication.md

 - **Tips for integrating AI transcriptions into workflow:** Incorporate AI transcriptions into your regular workflow by reviewing and editing them for clarity and accuracy before sharing them with the team.
 Make it a habit to summarize key points and action items in a follow-up email to ensure everyone is on the same page.

-- **Make sure transcriptions are confidential and private:** Always use secure AI tools and follow your company’s privacy guidelines to protect sensitive information.
+- **Make sure transcriptions are confidential and private:** Always use secure AI tools and follow Bitovi’s privacy guidelines to protect sensitive information.
 If the meeting involves confidential topics, consider manually transcribing key points instead of relying on AI tools that may store data externally.

 Tips and techniques: